mindstorm8191/DarkSun/README.md

     -   Nuclear fission with molten salt

 -   Capacitors.
 Energy storage devices that are provided to aid in running various parts.
 Many parts will require large amounts of energy to run, sometimes for short periods of time.
 Other parts may suddenly draw more power than your engine outputs.
 Capacitors are designed to carry the power load so your engines can catch up with demand.
+    -   Electrode Capacitor.
+This is a basic unit
+    -   M
 -   Thrusters.
 Allows your ship to move around.
 Thrusters come in a wide variety of sizes and methods for thrust.
 -   Storage.
 Provides storage of items.
 Item storage can be expanded by adding on however many storage parts you wish.
 However, the more you carry, the heavier your ship becomes.
 -   Fluid Storage.
 Stores fluids and gasses of various types, including fuel.
 Many fluid storage parts allow more than one type to be stored in it, by way of shifting walls within it; the number of fluids will be limited, along with the total capacity.